web3chick/Hashlips-Minting-DApp-With-Web3-Modal/README.md

 By Fazel Pejmanfar & Web3Chick and compatible with ERC721A.
 I have only made some UI changes and added Web3 Modal.

 This repo provides a nice and easy way for linking an existing NFT smart contract to this minting dapp.
-There are two ways of using this repo, you can go the simple route or the more complex one.

-The simple route is so simple, all you need to do is download the build folder on the release page and change the configuration to fit your needs.
-(Follow the video for a walk through).

-The more complex route allows you to add additional functionality if you are comfortable with coding in react.js.

 ## Changes by Fazel 🛠️